RaresAil/prisma-mapper/README.md

 ### Options

 Both 2 commands have an option `--schema "new schema path` to use the schema from a different location

+#### For both commands

+- `--schema "new schema path`
+  - is to use the schema from a different location
+- `--camel`
+  - for map it does the mapping without a json file
+  - for generate it defaults the namings to camel case in the generated json

+#### Map options

+- `-o --output "output schema path"`
+  - after mapping save the schema to another location